xmadhk/cohere-chatbot-pdf-chroma/README.md

 # Cohere, LangChain & Chroma - Create a ChatGPT Chatbot for Your PDF Files

-Use the new Cohere api to build a chatGPT chatbot for multiple Large PDF files.
+Use the new Cohere API to build a chatbot for multiple Large PDF files.

-This repository used  LangChain, Chroma, Typescript, Openai, and Next.js.
+This repository used  LangChain, Chroma, Typescript, and Next.js.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
 Chroma is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.

 This is an application of a RAG PDF chatbot using the powerful Cohere API.
 With an emphasis on reproducibility, this project offers a detailed narrative on the entire process, starting with the initial setup and concluding with a deployed chatbot.